jupyter/nbdime/docs/source/cli.rst

 But instead of a terminal rendering, it will open a browser and compare the two notebooks, showing the rich rendered diff of images and other outputs.

-TODO: screenshot of web diff
+..
+TODO:: screenshot of web diff

 Merging